Nikki Haley announces 2024 US presidential bid

 In the end, she made her presidential aims official a day early, on Valentine's Day.

-Haley is positioning herself as a changemaker who can reinvigorate a party and country she says have lost their way in recent years, and she played up her personal background in her video as a way to unite a nation strained by racial tensions.
+Haley is positioning herself as a changemaker who can reinvigorate a party and country she says have lost their way in recent years, and she played up her personal background as a way to unite a nation strained by racial tensions.

 "I was the proud daughter of Indian immigrants.
 Not black, not white.
 I was different," she said in the clip.